Graviton-Code-Editor/Graviton-App/readme.md

 ### 🏥 Rewrite Changes
 - Ditch ElectronJS in favor of Tauri
+- Use [Deno](https://deno.land/) as a runtime for third-party extensions
 - Move from [PuffinJS](https://github.com/PuffinJS/puffin) to React for the Web frontend
 - Core is declouped from the frontend itself
-- Extensions run in the core rather than in the same UI process
 - Third-party clients (desktop, mobile, etc) can be built upon the core
-- Core and Extensions are written in Rust rather than NodeJS (this is only used for the dev workflow)
+- Core and built-in extensions are written in Rust rather than NodeJS (this is only used for the dev workflow)

 See [TODO](./TODO.md)